-We know that the fierce competition in the e-commerce industry compels you to compete at price.
-But some consumers don’t search for cheap prices.
+We know the fierce competition in the e-commerce industry compels you to compete on price.
+But some shoppers don’t search for cheap prices.
 Instead, they look for exclusiveness.
-Luckily, some vendors want to appeal to luxury consumers.
-Premium pricing is the perfect fit for e-commerce vendors who’d like to establish a high-end company with a stellar brand identity.
+Premium pricing (prestige pricing) is the perfect fit for e-commerce vendors who’d like to establish a high-end company with a stellar brand identity.

 What is premium/prestige pricing?

-A strategy where businesses price a product considerably higher than the market average to increase perceived quality and establish a luxury brand image.
+A strategy where businesses price a product higher than the market average to strengthen perceived quality and establish a luxury brand image.

 There are two scenarios in which prestige pricing works well:

 - Either your brand has a premium feel to it.
 Meaning, your products are indeed high-quality and exclusive and they deserve the money.

 - Alternatively, you’re entering a market where there is a demand for your product, but no current competitors.
 Customers are happy to pay more for products when no other options exist.

 So, let’s take a deep dive into prestige pricing and establishing a luxury brand.

 You might be surprised to know that any product can be considered premium.
 Take this t-shirt for example.